maracman/EpistemologyQuiz/README.md

 This Github hosts the [MyEpistemology.com](myepistemology.com) quiz.

-This quiz is designed as an educational tool, based on evidence that increased deep-epistemological uncertainty correlates with academic success — argued in the paper included titled "Promoting Knowledge Uncertainty: An Educational Intervention Through Philosophical Inquiry"
+This quiz is designed as an educational tool, based on evidence that increased epistemological uncertainty correlates with academic success — argued in the paper included titled "Promoting Knowledge Uncertainty: An Educational Intervention Through Philosophical Inquiry"
 This paper is included in the hosted files.

-If you intend to use this tool as an educational resource please encourage students to write down their thoughts after reading each big question and or reading through the possible responses.
-This is important for proper querying of our assumed beleifs.
+If you intend to use this tool as an educational resource, please encourage students to write down their thoughts after reading each big question and or reading through the possible responses.
+This is important for proper querying of our assumed beliefs.

 The quiz follows the format below:
 The student is presented with an epistemological topic and asked to discuss or think about it using a scaffold of four questions to guide the discussion.